The influence of thermal effects on the breakup of thin films of nanometric thickness: Model validity: neglecting in-plane heat diffusion in the substrate

 \section{Model validity: neglecting in-plane heat diffusion in the substrate}

 For brevity, we denote the asymptotically-reduced model described by Eqs.~\eqref{thicksub_asymptotic model1}-\eqref{thicksub_asymptotic_model_end} as model (A).
-In our previous work on this system \cite{allaire_jfm2021}, it was assumed that the film is placed upon a substrate sufficiently thin that neglecting in-plane diffusion in the substrate is asymptotically justified.
-In Section~\ref{thicksub_sect:modeling} of the present work, we allow the underlying substrate to be thick relative to the film, so the validity of dropping terms representing in-plane diffusion in the substrate remains to be seen.
-For this purpose, we consider a model, denoted (FA) (here, ``F'' indicates that a ``full'' model is used for heat flow in the substrate, while ``A'' denotes the ``asymptotically'' reduced model that applies to heat transport in the film), which includes Eq.~\eqref{thicksub_asymptotic model1} and Eqs.~\eqref{thicksub_cont_temp_nd}--\eqref{thicksub_asymptotic_model_end}, but replaces Eq.~\eqref{thicksub_asymptotic_sub_eqn} with a full heat transport model in the substrate,
+In our previous work on this system \cite{allaire_jfm2021}, it was assumed that the film is placed upon a substrate sufficiently thin that neglecting in-plane diffusion in the substrate is asymptotically valid.
+In Section~\ref{thicksub_sect:modeling} of the present work, we allow the underlying substrate to be thick relative to the film, so the neglect of terms representing in-plane diffusion in the substrate requires further justification.
+For this purpose, we consider a model, denoted (FA) (here, ``F'' indicates that a ``full'' (2D) model is used for heat flow in the substrate, while ``A'' denotes the ``asymptotically'' reduced model that applies to heat transport in the film), which includes Eq.~\eqref{thicksub_asymptotic model1} and Eqs.~\eqref{thicksub_cont_temp_nd}--\eqref{thicksub_asymptotic_model_end}, but replaces Eq.~\eqref{thicksub_asymptotic_sub_eqn} with a full 2D heat transport model in the substrate,

-Figure~\ref{thicksub_fig:appendix_model_comparison}(a) shows the evolution of the film thickness at the midpoint, $x=0$, (a) and average film temperature (b) for 2D films on substrates of thicknesses $H_{\rm s}=10,50,$ and $100$.
-In (a), the film is initially given by Eq.~\eqref{thicksub_h_ic1} and $h(x=0)$ is determined by solving Eq.~\eqref{thicksub_thin_film} with $\Gamma=\mathcal{M}=k=1$ and ${\rm Bi}\approx 4.3 \times 10^{-2}$.
-The heat conduction is solved using both model (A) and (FA).
+Figure~\ref{thicksub_fig:appendix_model_comparison} shows the evolution of the film thickness at the midpoint, $x=0$, (a) and average film temperature (b) for 2D films on substrates of thicknesses $H_{\rm s}=10,50,$ and $100$.
+In (a), the film is initially given by Eq.~\eqref{thicksub_h_ic1} and $h(0,t)$ is determined by solving Eq.~\eqref{thicksub_thin_film} with $\Gamma=\mathcal{M}=\kappa=1$ and ${\rm Bi}\approx 4.3 \times 10^{-2}$.
+The heat conduction is solved using both models (A) and (FA).
 We find good agreement between model (A) (the thermal model used in the main text) and model (FA).
 This indicates that including lateral diffusion in the substrate does not influence the film (neither evolution nor heating) and can be neglected.